0zz5/0zz5/README.md

 Feel free to open an issue on any of my repos, or reach out here on GitHub.

-Contact my discord if you want. @j6tlag
+Contact my discord if you want. @cowuzie